Str8-ur/Kour/README.md

 # Kour.io Script

-Just add to TamperMonkey or ViolentMonkey, I doesn't matter.
+Just add to TamperMonkey or ViolentMonkey, it doesn't matter.